emberjs/rfcs/text/0567-use-and-resources.md

 #### `state`

-A public field that represents the externally visible state of the `Resource` instance.
+A public field that represents the externally visible state of the resource instance.
 Can be a normal field or a getter, and accesses to it will be autotracked like usual.